 - URL – This is the URL name of your page.
 As you type the page name, URL is automatically populated.
 Sitefinity uses this URL to dynamically build the full URL of the page, so it can be accessed by website visitors.

-If you need to change the auto generated URL name, click on the edit icon next to it.
+If you need to change the auto generated URL name, click the (Edit) icon next to it.

-To change the URL structure, you must click on the Edit structure button.
-This enables you to edit the parent portion of the URL as well as the page URL name, , for example remove the parent page from the URL and have your page resolve form the website root.
-To restore the original URL structure click on the Restore structure button.
+To change the URL structure, you click the Edit structure button.
+This enables you to edit the parent portion of the URL as well as the page URL name, for example remove the parent page from the URL and have your page resolve form the website root.
+To restore the original URL structure, click the Restore structure button.

-- Put this page… – Specify the page location in sitemap.
+- Put this page… – Specify the page location in the sitemap.
 By default, it will be created at the root level.
 To select a parent page of your new page, choose the Under parent page… option, then select the parent page from the popup list.

 - Navigation options

-- Make this a group page – select this checkbox to specify that the page you are creating is a group page.
+- Make this a group page – select this checkbox to specify that the page is a group page.

 Group pages serve as containers for other pages.
 Group pages do not have their own content.
-When you open a group page it redirects to its first subpage (child).
+When a visitor opens a group page, it redirects to its first subpage (child).

 - Redirect to another page – select this checkbox to specify that the page you are creating will not have its own content but will serve as a redirect page instead.
 Redirect pages serve as a placeholder in the sitemap, and redirect to another page from your website, or an external URL.
-To specify where your page is going to redirect to, click on the plus icon .
-On the next screen, select a page from your site, or use the Web address tab to specify an external URL to redirect to.
+To specify where your page redirects to, click (Select page).
+On the next screen, select a page from your site or use the Web address tab to specify an external URL to redirect to.
 Once finished, click Done.

 NOTE: This step is mandatory.
 If you want to start from scratch and define your page layout directly using the layout editor, select the default template for the corresponding framework.
 The default template contains one placeholder.